Biomechanics of a novel minimally invasive lumbar interspinous spacer: effects on kinematics, facet loads, and foramen height.

 3 Suppl Operative

 Lazaro, Bruno C.R.; Brasiliense, Leonardo B.C.; Sawa, Anna G.U.; Reyes, Phillip M.; Theodore, Nicholas; Sonntag, Volker K.H.; and Crawford, Neil R., "Biomechanics of a novel minimally invasive lumbar interspinous spacer: effects on kinematics, facet loads, and foramen height."
 (2010).
-Neurobiology.
+Translational Neuroscience.
 784.